-Registrars must provide the Registered Name Holder with the unique "AuthInfo" code within five (5) calendar days of the Registered Name Holder's initial request if the Registrar does not provide facilities for the Registered Name Holder to generate and manage their own unique "AuthInfo" code.
+Registrars must provide the Registered Name Holder with the unique "AuthInfo" code and remove the "Registrar Lock" status within five (5) calendar days of the Registered Name Holder's initial request, if the Registrar does not provide facilities for the Registered Name Holder to generate and manage their own unique "AuthInfo" code and to remove the "Registrar Lock" status.

-Registrars may not employ any mechanism for complying with a Registered Name Holder's request to obtain the applicable "AuthInfo Code" that is more restrictive than the mechanisms used for changing any aspect of the Registered Name Holder's contact or name server information.
+Registrars may not employ any mechanism for complying with a Registered Name Holder's request to remove the "Registrar Lock" status or obtain the applicable "AuthInfo" code" that is more restrictive than the mechanisms used for changing any aspect of the Registered Name Holder's contact or name server information.

-The Registrar of Record must not refuse to release an "AuthInfo Code" to the Registered Name Holder solely because there is a dispute between the Registered Name Holder and the Registrar over payment.
+The Registrar of Record must not refuse to remove the "Registrar Lock" status or release an "AuthInfo" code" to the Registered Name Holder solely because there is a dispute between the Registered Name Holder and the Registrar over payment.